 Local anesthesia prevents pain during procedures by blocking nerves from transmitting pain signals to the brain.
-Its effects are short-lived, so healthcare teams primarily use it for minor outpatient procedures.
+The effects of local anesthetic are short-lived, so healthcare teams primarily use it for minor outpatient procedures.

 Anesthetists or doctors only apply local anesthetic to the part of the body that the medical procedure involves.